TypeStrong/ts-loader/README.md

 To read more, look at [this post](https://medium.com/webpack/typescript-webpack-super-pursuit-mode-83cc568dea79) by [@johnny_reilly](https://twitter.com/johnny_reilly) on the webpack publication channel.

 If you'd like find out further ways to improve your build using the watch API then take a look at [this post](https://medium.com/@kenneth_chau/speeding-up-webpack-typescript-incremental-builds-by-7x-3912ba4c1d15) by [@kenneth_chau](https://twitter.com/kenneth_chau).
+To see an example setup that Ken generously contributed take a look [here](examples/fast-incremental-builds).

 ### Installation